Why is baby waking at night? Is it hunger? Discomfort? Something else?

 Use our checklist to figure it out!

-Top 15 Reasons Why Your Baby Wakes At Night
+Top 15 Reasons Why Baby Is Waking At Night

 - Wet/Leaky/Dirty Diaper: There’s really no way to prevent wet or dirty diapers from waking your baby.
-But you can do something about leaky diapers that disturb your baby or toddler’s sleep – read this article for details.
+But you can do something about leaky diapers that disturb your baby or toddler’s sleep.

 - Sleep regression: Your child will go through about 4 or 5 sleep regressions in the first 2 years of life.
-Want to know when the regressions happen and how the affect sleep?
-Check out this page.
+Want to know when the regressions happen and how they affect sleep?
+Check out this sleep regression post.

 - Teething: Growing a mouthful of teeth is hard (and sometimes painful!) work for a baby.
 Read this article for tips about how to handle teething and its effects on sleep.

 - Illness: Despite your best preventative measures, your baby or toddler will sometimes get sick.
 During an illness, be prepared for your baby or toddler to wake often, and provide all the comfort you can.

 - Napping too much: Long daytime naps are a good thing – until they interfere with night sleep.
 That’s when you know your baby is napping too much.
 Remember, your baby or toddler’s overall daily sleep amounts tend to stay the same.
 But, your little one will shift sleep from nighttime to daytime.
 So consistent long naps will mean less sleep at night.
 Check out this article for details on how many naps your baby or toddler needs, and how long they should be.

 - Overtiredness at bedtime: While it may seem sensible to keep your baby up later at bedtime, in the hopes that she’ll sleep all night, the reverse is actually true.
 Babies who go to bed late tend to be overtired at bedtime and sleep worse than babies who go to bed early.
 Try shifting bedtime a bit earlier, to help with night waking that stems from overtiredness.